Australia is a mature antitrust litigation jurisdiction.

 A party is not required to cross-examine witnesses.
-Where witness testimony is required to adduce documents that are not controversial it is common for there to be no cross-examination.
+Where witness testimony is required to adduce documents that are not controversial, it is common for there to be no cross-examination.
 Where a party's case is unlikely to be assisted by cross-examination or an opponent's case may be improved by a witness giving oral testimony, a party may choose not to cross-examine.

 A key factor in deciding whether or not to cross-examine a witness is whether a party wishes to lead evidence which is contrary to the witness' evidence or suggest that the witness' testimony is not accurate.
 A party may not lead evidence contrary to a witness' testimony without first putting the contrary evidence to the witness.

 Where a witness is unwilling to testify, a party may apply for a subpoena to compel the witness to give evidence.
-Subpoenas can compel a witness to provide oral testimony or provide documents or both.
+Subpoenas can compel a witness to provide oral testimony or provide documents, or both.
 For strategic reasons, it is more common for a party to apply for subpoenas for the production of documents rather than the giving of evidence.

 A party cannot compel a witness to speak with lawyers or otherwise engage with the litigation process outside of the bounds of a subpoena.
 When a subpoena is issued by the court it must then be served on the recipient.
 Subpoena recipients should be aware that as subpoenas are court orders, failure to comply with them is punishable as contempt of court.
 Failure to comply with a subpoena can result in a warrant being issued for the arrest of the recipient.

 A subpoena requires payment for reasonable expenses.
-As a subpoena compels a recipient to the proceeding to do something, whether give evidence or product documents, the recipient is entitled to payment of its reasonable costs of compliance.
+As a subpoena compels a recipient to the proceeding to do something, whether give evidence or produce documents, the recipient is entitled to payment of its reasonable costs of compliance.

+A person served with a subpoena to give evidence may subsequently choose to give evidence in chief by affidavit to avoid the need for that evidence to be given orally.
 Where a witness is compelled it may also be the case that an application is made to the court for the party calling the witness to be permitted to cross-examine the witness as a hostile witness.

 General Principles of Expert Evidence

-Expert evidence is a common part of litigation particularly in antitrust matters which often involve complex economic modelling as the fundamental principle is that: "the purpose of expert evidence is to provide the court with information which is outside the experience and knowledge of a judge and jury".
+Expert evidence is a common part of litigation, particularly in antitrust matters which often involve complex economic modelling, as the fundamental principle is that "the purpose of expert evidence is to provide the court with information which is outside the experience and knowledge of a judge and jury".
 Expert evidence is permitted as an exception to the general rule against opinion evidence.
 The facts upon which the expert bases their opinion must be separately established.
 While a common occurrence, parties do require the leave of the court to adduce expert evidence.